What To Do If You Bought Too Much House

 Income

 Your income is the most obvious consideration when determining your financial situation.
-If you work a traditional job, you likely don't have much control over your income, but consider asking for a raise.
+If you work a traditional job, you likely don’t have much control over your income, but consider asking for a raise.
 You can also look for alternate forms of income, but you may find other areas of your financial situation that you can more easily change.
+Homebuyers can easily get caught up in their emotions during the home buying process, which can lead to financial missteps, so it’s important to approach your finances with a clear and rational mindset.
+Most people find it challenging to adjust their finances after buying a home that stretches their budget.

 Expenses